ProjectSimon/libcamera/Documentation/guides/ipa.rst

    statsMetadataComplete(uint32 bufferId, libcamera.ControlList controls);

-We can emit a signal like so:
+We can send a signal like so:

 .. code-block:: C++

-   statsMetadataComplete.emit(bufferId & RPi::BufferMask::ID, libcameraMetadata_);
+   statsMetadataComplete.send(bufferId & RPi::BufferMask::ID, libcameraMetadata_);